Galaxy Clustering with LSST: Effects of Number Count Bias from Blending: Bias in Redshift Distribution

 \section{Bias in Redshift Distribution}

 Cosmological analyses that rely on properties of ensembles of galaxies, such as galaxy clustering and weak lensing shear, require an accurate description of the overall redshift distribution of the sample of galaxies involved.
-In this section, we test whether blending affects the calibration of these distributions using reference spectroscopic samples, such as in the DIR method~\citep{2008MNRAS.390..118L}, in a measurable way.
+In this section, we test whether blending affects the calibration of these distributions using reference spectroscopic samples in a measurable way.

+Although it is difficult to identify blended objects in a full cosmology catalog, there are circumstances in which it is possible to identify a likely-unblended sample.
+The DIR redshift calibration method~\citep{2008MNRAS.390..118L}, for example, relies on a representative sample of spectroscopic redshifts to characterize the $N(z)$ distribution of the full sample.
+Spectroscopy is typically performed on bright, isolated galaxies, meaning that these calibration samples are likely to be unblended.
+If the underlying redshift distribution of unblended objects is different from that of blended objects, this calibration method will introduce a bias to the measured $N(z)$.

 We limit our analysis to testing for changes in the ensemble redshift distributions knowing the underlying truth redshifts and colors.
 However, blending can affect photometric redshift calibration in other ways (e.g., using unrecognized blends in the calibration sample, which can lead to biased redshift estimates).
 These effects, which are dependent on the calibration method used, are left for future work.

 Figure \ref{fig:z_dist_all} shows the probability density of each of our samples as a function of redshift.
 For the observed catalog, we use the true redshift of the best match in the truth catalog (as described in Section \ref{ssec:matching}).
 The redshift of the multiple-to-one and lost samples are skewed to higher redshifts (to an extreme degree for the lost sample) compared to the one-to-one, all observed, and truth samples; i.e., blending tends to affect objects at higher redshifts.
 Given our definition of blends, one would naively expect blending to occur independently of both redshift and magnitude, since neither the redshift nor magnitude of objects ever enter into our $1''$ matching scheme.
 There are two factors which contribute to the observed bias.
 First, at higher redshifts, the angular diameter distance becomes smaller, meaning that physical clustering within a halo occurs at smaller angular scales.
 When the separation between halo members becomes smaller than $1''$, these high redshift galaxies will be identified as blends by our algorithm.
 Second, blending increases the measured flux of dim objects close to our magnitude cutoff, causing objects that would otherwise be excluded from our sample to be falsely included.
 Since these faint objects tend to lie at higher redshifts, we expect the high redshift end of our sample to be preferentially blended.
 These effects combined qualitatively explain the effect observed, though we will not attempt any explicit forward-modeling in this paper.